Street Symphony (song)

 "Street Symphony" is a song by American R&B singer Monica.
 It was written and produced by Dallas Austin for her second studio album, The Boy Is Mine (1998), featuring an orchestral background performed by the Atlanta Symphony Orchestra.
 The song was released as the album's fourth single in the United States ("Inside" was released in Europe only) in May 1999.
-It peaked at number 50 on the US Billboard Hot R&B/Hip-Hop Singles & Tracks chart.
+It peaked at number 2 on the Billboard Bubbling Under R&B/Hip-Hop Singles chart, number 20 on the Billboard Bubbling Under Hot 100 chart, number 27 on the Billboard Rhythmic Airplay chart, and number 50 on the US Billboard Hot R&B/Hip-Hop Singles & Tracks chart.
 "Street Symphony"'s accompanying video was directed by Darren Grant.

+Background

+"Street Symphony" was written and produced by Dallas Austin.
+A tale of a street hustler whose girlfriend begs him to change his lifestyle, Austin utilized the dynamics of the Atlanta Symphony Orchestra inside the studio to record the song.

+Critical reception

+"Street Symphony" was positively received by Chuck Taylor of Billboard.
+He wrote: "Garnished with carnival-like instrumental touches and a gorgeous orchestral passage — and yet maintaining an overall contemporary- R&B shuffle quality — "Street Symphony" absolutely scores on all levels, from its instantaneous chorus and Monica's cool, soul-searching vocal to creative production props and juicy verses about a man gone wrong, all masterminded by songwriter/producer Dallas [...]
+This is one of those songs that tempers the hot summer air, providing a backdrop for a romantic outing under the stars."
+In 2009, Tyler Lewis from PopMatters called "Street Symphony" Monica's "single greatest work to date."